nandoabreu/telemetry-publisher/README.md

 > Also, the devices must have one or more [requirements](#os-packages) installed to run the app.

+## Setup Kafka info

+Your Kafka server must be set in the [env.toml](env.toml) file after the app is installed.
+Update it remove the .env file, so that [setup/run.bash](setup/run.bash) creates a new .env on the next run.

+> Note: it's possible and in some cases better to update the .env directly,
+> if already created by a `make` or a `bash setup/run.bash` call.

 ## Run telemetry-publisher

 Once the app is installed [and a .env created], the following command will run it: